 The past nine days have been longer than normal.

 That’s not a euphemism, nor is it a reference to the summer solstice.
 Neither is it an effort to recount the days as only Navin can.
 It’s a Puppy Thing.
-After much discussion, the Moss and I made the mistake of visiting some puppies in order to decompress and let go of some unwanted stress.
+After much consideration, I made the mistake of being talked into visiting some puppies in order to decompress and let go of some unwanted stress.
 Which, I suppose is to say, “normal stress”.
 It isn’t as if any stress is wanted, is it?
 Ah.
 Yes.
 True.
 I could edit that, but I’m not going to.
 You’re just going to have to deal with it, and take your aggression out on someone unsuspecting Violator of English who dares mention the phrase unwanted stress in your presence.
 It won’t affect me.
 I’m too tired.
 Right, so there we were, trying to let go of life’s Force Choke, when we willfully agreed to forgo sleep in exchange for the cutest ball of fur we’d ever seen.
 It didn’t happen quickly.
 We were there for four hours.
 Most of those four hours involved us staring at each other, perhaps desperately hoping the other had the will power to say no, while simultaneously ready to defend our right to make impetuous decisions about cute balls of fur thank you very much.

 There was a lot of this:

 “But what do you think?”

 “I think we’re in trouble is what I think.”